-This fall activity for toddlers and preschoolers will strengthen arm strength and improve hand-eye coordination.
+Then it hit me…apples.
+They’re cheap and an amazing supply for children’s development!
+This fall activity for toddlers and preschoolers will strengthen arm muscles and improve hand-eye coordination.
 Grab your apples!
 It is time to get color sorting with apple scoop and sort.

 RELATED: Do you see the leaves changing color?
 Check out these 50 activities for fall.